StFroese/TITRATE/README.md

 ## What does this package offer?

-1. Adding Asimov datasets to gammapy
+1. Adding Asimov datasets to gammapy :heavy_check_mark:
-2. Adding test statistics to gammapy
+2. Adding test statistics to gammapy :heavy_check_mark:
-3. Validation of test statistics
+3. Validation of test statistics :heavy_check_mark:
 4. Calculation of ULs
 5. Calculation of median ULs and bands with asymptotic formulae and asimov datasets (faster than toy MCs)